-- Hard boil six eggs.
+- First, hard boil six eggs.
 When the eggs are cooled and peeled, remove the yolks and set them aside in a small mixing bowl.

-- Meanwhile, cook the pasta of your choice – Rochelle of Five Marigolds recommends large elbow macaroni.
+- Meanwhile, cook the pasta of your choice according to the package instructions.
+Drain.

-- Garnish with paprika, sea salt, and chives.
-Serve slightly warm or chilled.
+- Garnish with paprika, sea salt and chives, to taste.

 I’d love to hear your thoughts on this Deviled Egg Pasta Salad recipe.
 And, while you’re at it, tell me what your favorite summer side dish is in the comments below!